A character sheet for Final Fantasy VI, originally released for the SNES in North America as Final Fantasy III.

 Optional Party Member: Aside from a brief appearance at the beginning of the game, Mog won't join your party during the main storyline of the World of Balance; you have to go slightly out of your way and complete a side quest in order to recruit him.
 (See Friend or Idol Decision, above.)

 Cursed with Awesome: Sometimes Umaro's uncontrollable nature is a blessing in disguise.
-He completely ignores the restrictions on attacking in the Fanatics' Tower, he can still attack while Cyan is charging his Bushidos, and he'll never do anything stupid in the Coliseum.
+He completely ignores the restrictions on attacking in the Cultists' Tower, he can still attack while Cyan is charging his Bushidos, and he'll never do anything stupid in the Coliseum.

 Dumb Muscle: Umaro's muscles are as thick and hard as the mountain stone.
 So is his head.

-Fastball Special: When Umaro has the Rage Ring equipped.
+Fastball Special: When Umaro has the Berserker Ring equipped.
 Guess who plays the role of the fastball...
 Sometimes he'll even throw himself.note Yeah, you could rationalize it as him charging the enemy, but where's the fun in that?

 Hulkspeak: He only has a couple lines of dialogue, but he speaks worse than Gau!